ARTEMIS observing time calculator, Ver 2.0

-Scanning area should correspond to the area covered by the scanning pattern.
-Note that the unit is square arc minutes (arcmin2).
+Scanning area should correspond to the area covered by the scanning pattern in units of square arc minutes (arcmin2).

 - Version 1.0: Based on the experience in the commissionig observation.